azat-co/ga-backbone/README.md

 </html>
 ```

-Open `collections/index.html#apples/fuji`.
+The link to individual item, e.g., `collections/index.html#apples/fuji` should work independently, by typing it in the browser address bar, as well.

 ## Refactoring

-At this point you are probably wondering what is the benefit of using a framework and still having multiple classes, objects and elements with different functionalities in one file.
+At this point you are probably wondering what is the benefit of using the framework and still having multiple classes, objects and elements with different functionalities in one *single* file.
 This was done for the purpose of *Keep it Simple Stupid* (KISS).

 The bigger is your application the more pain there is in unorganized code base.
 Let's break down our application into multiple files where each file will be one of this types:

 * view
 * template